1912-1913 Tenindewa Notes

 Well, Mr. Editor, there are only two farmers who have not finished harvesting in this part, and they expect to finish before next Christmas.

 Most of the cockies are new at the game and hence they are in the experimental stage.
 Of course, they receive plenty of advice from papers and others but, experience unless bought, is no use.
 It is too cheap, and not one in twenty will take it.
 We have bought a lot in the last two years here.
 It has been very dry, and neither will pay a dividend.
 Talk of selling out is common, but this cocky is going to stay till he is sold out, because what is the use of leaving a dry area when a man has bought two years hard experience?
 My advice to all is sit tight and graft, put in a lot of crop.
 It does not matter at whose expense as long as you get it in.
 Things are pretty bad around this and the Mullewa district again this season.
 Crops are very light, and it is a certainty they never paid to put them in except in isolated cases.
 The fault was not shortage of rain, but it came at the wrong time, and crops that at one time looked good enough for any yield up to 25 bushels, faded to about 6 bushels.
 In one case of 300 acres, only 60 ton of hay and less than 300 bags of wheat were taken.
 With wheat about 3 shillings a bushel, and bags at 8 shilling a dozen, how can this crop pay for taking it off and putting it in.
 Cocky had to buy his seed and manure owing to the failure of the previous year.
-Let some of the machinery men who are grumbling at the farmers for not being able two years machinery bills at once, work out what this cocky has for his keep, men etc.
+Let some of the machinery men who are grumbling at the farmers for not being able to pay two years machinery bills at once, work out what this cocky has for his keep, men etc.

 This is enough about the backbone of the country.

-With regard to the Progress association at Tenindewa, RIP can be written.
+With regard to the Progress Association at Tenindewa, RIP can be written.

 The Government boring party are still at it spending money in boring for water, instead of putting down dams at suitable places or trying an artesian bore.
 A number of bores have been put down within a 20-mile radius of the railway siding and with practically no success.
 As the bores are a failure, why not dam the water.
-Mr Editor the poor cockies often do when carting water, anything up to six miles and the sun 100 degrees in the shade.
+Mr Editor the poor cockies often do, when carting water, anything up to six miles and the sun 100 degrees in the shade.
+[38 degrees C]

 Wollya will soon be dry, and it will prove to the Government Water Department that small dams like this (1100 yards) are of no use.
 It has a good catchment, why not increase its size and it holds like a water bag.

 I think Roads Boards are a failure and they should be wiped out and replaced by a road superintendent and repairers in the districts.
 The matter would be attended to as needed.
 Do you think a superintendent would leave settlers with no way out from their holdings, when by spending about 2 shillings per chain they could get a track cut for the poor beggars.
 A few pounds would do the job, still they take absolutely no notice of the letters from these settlers.
 Messes.
 Brenkley, Carboy, Johnson and others who are on Kocketea Gully have to come through private property.
-Settlers have written the hon. minister for Works.
+Settlers have written the Hon.
+Minister for Works.
 That may have some effect, but why should it be necessary?
 They find money for less urgent works.
 What is the supervisor doing?
 Why not have all the roads inspected and reported on in a business-like way and do the most urgent works?
 What about the ward system for this Road Board.
 It is close to the elections again, but this matter seems to have died.
 Perhaps some of them are afraid of their seats?

 Vera Constance Rumble at the home farm one kilometer north east of the store (about 1930)